 One safe generation

-There’s an amazing flipside there to these negative effects.
+There’s a beautiful flipside there to these negative effects.
 Kids who are spanked are more likely to spank their own kids, which also means kids who are never spanked are much less likely to pass it on.
 That means it takes just one generation to effectively break the chain of violence.
 That means not just our kids, but their kids and their kids will be less prone to depression and aggression and dysfunction.
 It means a legacy less consumed by fear.

 Now that’s an amazing legacy right there.
 Our reason, our judgment, and our ethics are all severely impaired when we’re afraid.
 Examples of individuals, groups, and nations thinking poorly and acting immorally under the influence of fear are countless.
 Violence and other social pathologies are perpetuated from one generation to the next as victims of violence and childhood are likely to become perpetrators of violence in the next generation.
 Each generation of adults has a choice to pass on traditions of violence and fear, or refuse to do so.
 One generation liberated from violence and fear would be more rational, more compassionate, more confident, and far less likely to perpetrate violence on its own children.